ItMeMarg/MS1-elhammer/README.md

 ###  Features Left to Implement
 *  Further editing of Portfolio gallery modal, particularily sizing; this requires more knowledge of JavaScript, which I have not yet acquired. :)
 *  Separate contact pages for illustration and tattoo appointments with more detailed contact forms, as well as portfolio pages with more images.
-*  The contact form will be developed as I gain those skills.
+*  The contact form will be developed as I gain back-end skills.

 ##  Technologies Used